KenHuffman/UltimakerCuraScripts/README.md

 Launch Cura again, and choose `Extensions -> Post Processing -> Modify G-Code`

 On the `Post Processing Plugin` dialog, select the `Add a script` button.
 From the pop up a list of available plugins, select `Create V2Neo Thumbnail`.
-On the right half of that dialog, specify `200` for both the `Width` and `Height` values.
+On the right half of that dialog:
+- `Width`: `200`
+- `Height`: `200`
+- `Quality`: `-1`

+The quality value determines the quality of the image rendered with a range of 0 to 100, with 0 being the poorest and 100 being the best.
+A value of -1 will use the default quality.

 Finally close the dialog.